Discount Code Introduction:

 The fourth type of discount code is the one-time-use discount code, that by its very nature can only be used one time.
 These discount codes can be supplied by a Broadway show producer, ad agency or marketing company in email, direct mailer or in another private communication.
 The one-time-use discount code is remarkably good at not allowing a discount offer "leak" out, but its use can cause major headaches for the official ticket agencies as customers are not familiar with one time use discount codes and the very fact that they can only be used once.
 This type of discount code is the least frequent and it has been seen that the Broadway industry is moving away from this type.

-Ultimately, you really don't care what type of discount code you have and where it came from - Just so long as it works and the discount is good for the time you want to go.
+Note: ultimately, you really don't care what type of discount code you have and where it came from, just so long as it works and the discount is good for the time you want to go.